They say…

 Peter Austin equipped the pub with an 8 hl malt extract brewing kit.
 Extract brewing was at that time the most popular method among homebrewers and adopted by many of the first wave of new brewpubs.
 Full-scale commercial brewing uses the ‘full mash’ method, starting with dry crushed malt which is ‘mashed’: mixed with hot water to release enzymes which then convert the starches in the grains into fermentable sugars.
 The resulting sweet liquid, wort, is then boiled with hops and fermented to create beer.

 Extract brewing skips the first step by starting with malt extract, effectively a concentrated wort which is simply diluted with water for the hop boil.
-The process is simpler and quicker and requires fewer vessels, reducing expense and taking up less space.
+The process is simpler and quicker and requires fewer vessels, reducing capital expense and taking up less space.
 In this case the main driver was space, as the brewhouse had to fit into little more than a cupboard in the basement.
 But using extract limits opportunities for the brewer’s creativity and control, and almost always results in a less characterful end result than the traditional full mash.

 Despite this, and the fact that the beer was deliberately priced a little higher than average, the venture was a great success, with queues outside on opening day in July 1979.
 David renamed the pub the Goose and Firkin, a name that had once belonged to a long-defunct Theakston pub.
 A firkin is a traditional size of beer cask containing nine gallons (41 l), referencing the brewing theme.